wileyyugioh/zotmoov/README.md

 ### Move vs Copy

-Most likely, you will want to ```move``` your items. ```move``` is for converting the internal Zotero stored attachments to linked attachments and files that are moved can be freely converted between each form. ```copy``` is primarily used for copying the attachment into a folder as a backup.
+Most likely, you will want to ```move``` your items. ```move``` is for converting the internal Zotero stored attachments to linked attachments.
+Files that are moved can be freely converted between linked attachments and stored attachments. ```copy``` is primarily used for copying the attachment into a folder as a backup outside of Zotero.
 Once a file is copied it is **not** tracked by Zotero anymore and is not easily reimported.

 ### Migrating from ZotFile